Getting started with a trial

 2. Start with a template

 It’s easiest to get a feel for Asana when you use it for a project or process your team is already familiar with.
 The specific process you try depends on your team, but we have dozens of templates to get you started.
-Our top templates are work and creative requests and product launches.
+Some of our top templates are work requests, content calendars, and product launches.

 Planning your work and projects in spreadsheets?
 You can try our CSV importer to get it into Asana in just a few clicks.